b-cubed-eu/documentation/guides/python.md

 > - Documentation MUST be created using [Sphinx](https://docs.readthedocs.io/en/stable/intro/getting-started-with-sphinx.html).
 > - Classes and functions MUST be documented using docstrings.

-Many of the principles that are outlined in the guides on [R](/guides/r/) and [R packages](/guides/r-packages/), also apply to writing Python code.
-In this guide, we will outline some additional requirements for Python.
+Many of the principles that are outlined in the chapters on [R](/dev-guide/r/) and [R packages](/dev-guide/r-packages/), also apply to writing Python code.
+In this chapter, we will outline some additional requirements for Python.
 A very good reference to Python programming can be found in [The Hitchhicker’s Guide to Python](https://docs.python-guide.org/) ([Reitz & Schlusser 2016][reitz_schlusser_2016]).

 ## Repository structure

-After creating a [new code repository](/guides/code-repositories/), the preferred structure for a repo named `sample` is as follows:
+After creating a [new code repository](/dev-guide/code-repositories/), the preferred structure for a repo named `sample` is as follows:

 ```
 .gitignore